-"The jury said they were of opinion that more evidence might have been produced in support of the prosecution.
-The Recorder said, that this was rather the ground for an acquittal than a recommendation to mercy, and the jury had better reconsider the matter.
-"The jury accordingly again deliberated in the box a short time, and eventually retired, and after being absent nearly an hour, they again came into court with a verdict Is not this uncommonly like O'Connell's story of the
+"The jury said they were of opinion that more evidence

+might have been produced in support of the prosecution.
+"The Recorder said, that this was rather the ground for an acquital than a recommendation to mercy, and the jury had better reconsider the matter.

+"The jury accordingly again deliberated in the box a short time, and eventually retired, and after being absent nearly an hour, they again came into court with a verdict of 'Guilty!"